-You’d like to build your own home, and have identified a parcel of land with a great view – perhaps of the ocean, a lake, or mountains.
-But if you like the view, it’s a fair bet that your neighbors do, too.
-In that case, before you even enter into an agreement to purchase the land, consider whether your construction will block or impinge on a neighbor’s view.
-If so, you will need to find out what laws, regulations, or restrictions may limit what you can do, or even prevent you from building your dream home.
+Let's say you are hoping to build your own home, and have identified a parcel of land with a great view.
+Perhaps it's of the ocean, a lake, or mountains.
+But if you like the view, it's a fair bet that your neighbors do, too.
+In that case, before buying, you'll want to consider whether your construction or landscaping will block or impinge on a neighbor's view.
+If it does, you'll need to find out what laws, regulations, or restrictions might limit what you can do, lead to neighbor disputes, or even prevent you from building your dream home.

-Generally speaking, the law doesn’t give neighbors a right to an unobstructed view across nearby land, unless such a right has been granted by easement or otherwise, in writing by the prior owner of the land.
-However, city or county zoning laws (often called bylaws), other municipal ordinances, or subdivision rules and regulations (if you live in an area governed by a community or homeowners’ association) may impose some less expansive – but still very important - restrictions on what you can do with your land that might affect a neighbor’s view.
+However, city or county zoning laws (often called bylaws), other municipal ordinances, or subdivision rules and regulations (if you live in an area governed by a community or homeowners’ association) may impose some less expansive but still very important restrictions on what you can do with your land that might affect a neighbor’s view.
 And an outraged neighbor will no doubt research these carefully for anything that might stop you.

 These regulations will apply regardless of whether your neighbor’s view might be affected by new construction.
 For example, a zoning bylaw may protect a historic and pleasingly uniform streetscape by requiring a deep front-lot line set back.
 But the result could be that you can't build such a large or imposing structure as you'd hoped.

 Many cities’ and towns’ ordinances regulate the height, size, and location of trees on a homeowner’s land.
 You may be prohibited from planting trees exceeding a minimum height, say, 15 feet, or from planting too close to a neighbor’s lot line.

 In any event, you may be required to prune trees, whether new or existing, if they exceed a minimum height.